Osha 30 General Industry Vs Construction

 How the Courses Break Down

 Both courses have mandatory topics, elective topics, and optional topics.
-OSHA sets the minimums.
+Which means oSHA sets the minimums.
 Providers can add more.
 But the mandatory hours tell you everything about the focus.

 OSHA 30 General Industry — Mandatory Topics (13 hours minimum)

 Notice what's not there: fall protection beyond walking/working surfaces.
-Even so, no excavation.
+No concrete.
+No excavation.
+Even so, no cranes.
+No steel erection.
 No scaffolding.
-That said, no cranes.
-Practically speaking, no concrete.
-Also, no steel erection.
 No competent person requirements.

 OSHA 30 Construction — Mandatory Topics (15 hours minimum)

-Let's talk about the Focus Four alone is six hours.
-Worth adding: that's not an accident.
-Worth adding: those four hazards kill more construction workers than everything else combined.
+The Focus Four alone is six hours.
+And that's not an accident.
+On top of that, those four hazards kill more construction workers than everything else combined.
 The course builds around them.

 Elective Topics — Where the Customization Happens